minetest/minetest/doc/lua_api.md

     -- affected by the `movement_liquid_*` settings.

     climb_factor = 1.0,
-    -- The speed at which a climbable node can be climbed is multiplied -- with this number.
+    -- The speed at which a climbable node can be climbed up and down -- is multiplied by this number.
 Must not be negative.
-No effect if node isn't -- climbable.
+No effect if -- node isn't climbable.
-    -- Note: The base climbing speed is controlled by the setting -- `movement_speed_climb`.
+    -- Note: The base climbing speed is controlled by the setting -- `movement_speed_climb` multiplied by the physics override `speed_climb`.

     buildable_to = false,  -- If true, placed nodes can replace this node